 But thanks to research in the field, NLP finds more and more useful applications not only in our personal lives but also in business.

-Philipp Eisen, AI Research Engineer at Peltarion, is coming to the Data Innovation Summit 2020 in August to talk about how the huge advances in the latest AI models for NLP, based on Google’s BERT, provide many opportunities for organisations to efficiently find and reuse information from a large corpus of internal documents.
+Philipp Eisen, AI Research Engineer at Peltarion, will talk about how the huge advances in the latest AI models for NLP, based on Google’s BERT, provide many opportunities for organisations to efficiently find and reuse information from a large corpus of internal documents at the Data Innovation Summit, the Data Engineering Stage, on August 20th.

 In his talk on Building a robust and intelligent text similarity service with BERT, he will discuss engineering challenges and architectural choices for building a textual similarity service based on SentenceBERT in a scalable and robust way.
 We talked to Philipp about the state of NLP today, its applications and what we can expect from it in the future.